 The Dean of Students is the principal student advocate and provides guidance and direction to all students at Manhattan College.
-The dean coordinates student life assessments, provides leadership and supervision of student activities, facilitates interdepartmental interaction, and serves as a central student crisis intervention resource by supporting and coordinating student referrals both within and outside of the division.
-The dean upholds the Manhattan College Community Standards and Student Code of Conduct by coordinating all judicial affairs for the college community.
-The Dean of Students also directly supervises Residence Life, Student Activities, the International Student Advisor and the One Card Office.
+The Dean coordinates student life assessments, provides leadership and supervision of student activities, facilitates interdepartmental interaction, and serves as a central student crisis intervention resource by supporting and coordinating student referrals both within and outside of the division.
+The Dean upholds the Manhattan College Community Standards and Student Code of Conduct by coordinating all judicial affairs for the college community.
+The Dean of Students also directly supervises Residence Life, the Counseling Center, and Health Services.
 The Dean also works closely with Student Government to further incorporate student wishes and needs into College life.

 In June, incoming first-year students are expected to participate in a two-day orientation program.
 The goals of this program are to provide an opportunity to meet with academic advisors, register for fall classes and gain insight into student life on campus.
 All students are expected to stay on campus overnight.
 Parents are invited to attend sessions planned especially for them.
 Additionally, during the beginning of each semester, workshops and activities are planned to help students gain valuable college and life skills.

 Faculty Advisory System.
 The College administers a basic program of formal guidance designed to meet students’ needs for personalized and academic counseling from the time of admission to graduation.
 Greatest emphasis is placed on guidance throughout the freshman year, the period during which the student is most in need of assistance.
 Every first-year student is provided with a Faculty Advisor from their own academic School.